-- Carefully remove valve cap which covers adjusting screw.
-Loosen locknut which locks adjusting screw so pressure setting will not change during operation of pump. - 2.
-Install a pressure gauge in discharge line for actual adjusting operation. - Turn adjusting screw CW (in) to increase pressure and CCW (out) to decrease pressure.
-For guidance dimensions, contact your Viking Pump[®] representative for Engineering Standard ES-37. - Close the discharge line at a point beyond the pressure gauge.
+- 1. Carefully remove valve cap which covers adjusting screw. - Loosen locknut which locks adjusting screw so pressure setting will not change during operation of pump. - 2.
+Install a pressure gauge in discharge line for actual adjusting operation. - 3.
+Turn adjusting screw CW (in) to increase pressure and CCW (out) to decrease pressure. - 4.
+Close the discharge line at a point beyond the pressure gauge.
 Limit the amount of time the pump is being operated at this condition.
 The temperature inside the pump will rise rapidly.
 Gauge will show maximum pressure that valve will allow while pump is in operation. - 5.
-Once pressure is set, tighten locknut and replace cap gasket and valve cap.
+Once pressure is set, replace cap gasket and valve cap.